Noxilie/focssy/README.md

 focssy
 ======

-Forge Client-Server Synchronizer mod for minecraft.
+Forge Client-Server Synchronizer mod for minecraft.</br>
-Shoud be used with [a link](https://github.com/Noxilie/focssyAssasin) Place focssyAssasin.jar into focssy.zip
+Shoud be used with [a focssyAssasin](https://github.com/Noxilie/focssyAssasin)</br>
+Place focssyAssasin.jar into focssy.zip

 How it should work (client-side):